jeffrafter/howto/server-security.md

 Now that your server can forward email you'll want to ensure the port is open (see the Firewall section below) and that the MX domain records are pointing to your server.

 Test that your server is configured correctly (and is not an open relay) using a service like [http://mxtoolbox.com/diagnostic.aspx](http://mxtoolbox.com/diagnostic.aspx)

+### Running mail from a Docker container

+To send email from within a Docker container (like Dokku), you need postfix to bind to the interface and then either setup TLS  for authentication or list the container network inside your `mynetworks` directive.

+Docker creates its own network interface `docker0`.
+Modify `/etc/postfix/main.cf` and make sure you have:

+    inet_interfaces = all

+Or that you have the interface listed:

+    inet_interfaces = eth0, docker0, lo

+One this is set you can simply list your docker IP range:

+    mynetworks = 127.0.0.0/8 172.17.0.0/16 [::ffff:127.0.0.0]/104 [::1]/128

+You can find your docker range from `ifconfig` and look at the `docker0` interface.
+Also, you can `docker ps`, then grab a container name and `docker inspect <CONTAINER>`.

 ### Watching the logs